The Grutas de Loltún

 We loved our walk through the caves, though it was a shame about the guide.
-When he wasn’t pestering us for money, he was rushing us through the cave as fast as possible, making it difficult for Jürgen to get pictures.
+When he wasn’t pestering us for money, he was rushing us through the cave as quickly as possible, making it difficult for Jürgen to get pictures.
 Also, much of the information he fed us was completely contrary to what we had gathered from more trustworthy sources.
 But hiring a guide is unavoidable if you want to gain entrance, so just be aware.